Parven05/Vulkron/README.md

 # Vulkron
-A Vulkan Renderer built using Odin lang
+A Vulkan-based graphics renderer written in Odin focused on rendering experiments and performance.

 ## Progress
 > Setup ready a working compute pipeline